 The OSHA Lab Standard and the University Chemical Hygiene Plan prohibit eating/drinking in areas where hazardous chemicals are in use.

 The OSHA Bloodborne Pathogens Standard and the University Exposure Control Program prohibit eating/drinking in areas where a reasonable likelihood exists for exposure to blood or other

 The University Biological Safety Program states that eating, drinking, smoking, handling contact lenses, or applying cosmetics are not permitted where rDNA research is done, or where there is

 reasonable likelihood of exposure to potentially infectious material.
-This is based on National Institutes of Health guidelines for research involving recombinant DNA molecules and on Biosafety in Microbiological and Biomedical Laboratories.
+This is based on National Institutes of Health Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules and on Biosafety in Microbiological and Biomedical Laboratories.

 The Iowa Department of Public Health, Bureau of Radiological Health and the University Radiation Protection Guide prohibits eating/drinking in areas where radioactive materials are present.

 EPA regulations focus mainly on materials management and environmental impacts.
 However, regulatory inspectors may refer issues regulated by another agency to that agency.
 Therefore, EPA